MichalKarasek/R/README.md

 # R
 R package for computing standard deviation of point x-y coordinates  in space, computed by basic geodetic task.
+This is the latest version